 To illustrate our approach to measuring phantom shares, we examine a specific example of XRT, the S&P Retail Industry ETF, and Netflix, one of its holdings.
-Focusing on Netflix's April 5th, 2011 proxy voting record date,22 the number of XRT shares outstanding on March 31st, 2011 cum-date (t-3 trading days before that proxy voting record date) is 19.8 million.
+Focusing on Netflix's April 5th, 2011 proxy voting record date,23 the number of XRT shares outstanding on March 31st, 2011 cum-date (t-3 trading days before that proxy voting record date) is 19.8 million.
 While this is the actual number of ETF shares that had been created on that date, we calculate the number of phantom ETF shares using the short interest ratio from the same date.
 On March 31st, 2011, the short interest ratio for XRT was 736%.
-Using this short interest ratio (736%) and the actual XRT shares outstanding (19.8 million), we calculate the number of phantom ETF shares as just over 145.7 million, so the total number of ETF shares owned, both regular and phantom, is approximately 165.5 million.
-Because only 11.9% of the total XRT shares owned have actually been created, this means only 11.9% of the ETF shares are backed by underlying securities held and voted by the ETF sponsor.
+Using this short interest ratio (736%) and the actual XRT shares outstanding (19.8 million), we calculate the number of phantom ETF shares owned, both regular and phantom, is approximately 165.5 million.24 Because only 11.9% of the total XRT shares owned have actually been created, this means only 11.9% of the ETF shares are backed by underlying securities held and voted by the ETF sponsor.
 Put another way, only 11.9% of XRT shares held by investors have associated voting rights.